Skip to Content

 Cons

-• Occasional issues with the bobbin system.
+• Occasional bobbin tension issues.

 5. Husqvarna Viking Jade 35 Sewing Machine